fredjean/fredjean.net/source/2013-04-15-relaunching-my-blog.html.markdown

 [fredjean.net](http://fredjean.net) to the bucket.

-The end result is a blogging environment that I control, built and managed using tools that are familiar to me as a developer and leverages cloud computing technologies.
+The end result is a blogging environment that I control, built and manage using tools that are familiar to me as a developer and leverages cloud computing technologies.

 Many thanks to [dojo4](http://dojo4.com) for allowing me to work on